15 Frequent Running Questions Every New Runner May Ask

 On the surface running is very simple.
 Basic equipment, simple movements, loads of benefits.
 And then we begin to discover one thing after another and, naturally, start asking questions.
 At times there could be plenty of them.

-Can I burn many calories running?
+ONE OF THE MOST FREQUENT RUNNING QUESTIONS BY NEW RUNNERS: Can I burn many calories running?

 Short runs do not burn more than a few hundred calories whereas the very long slow runs will burn a few thousand, at least.